weinitor/BuildAHopper/README.md

 ## Active Five-bar-linkage Leg
 So far, we've only examined a basic form of a hopper.
 This straightforward mass-spring-damper model is known as a "template" for a hopper, as it demonstrates the intended behavior [template paper].
-We can now try to embed more joints and actuators into the system, like what a leg really could look like.
+We can now try to embed more joints and actuators into the system, like what a leg could look like.
 This process is called anchoring, which may involve incorporating more actuators to strengthen the system or make it more feasible.
 The Electromagnetic Virtual Spring model hopper mentioned earlier in the previous chapter is challenging to implement as linear actuators are sluggish and bulky.
 Therefore, we need to anchor this design to a more practical mechanism.
-Here we introduce the Minitaur leg (five-bar linkage), this is a good example of anchoring a simple hopper template into a more sophisticated mechanism.
+Here we introduce the Minitaur leg (five-bar linkage), a good example of anchoring a simple hopper template into a more sophisticated mechanism.
-The two motors provide two degrees of freedom for this mechanism, in the radial direction and axial direction.
+The two motors provide two degrees of freedom for this mechanism in the radial and axial directions.

 <p align="center">
 <img src="figs/fig7.png" alt="5-bar linkage hopper leg" height="300"/>